What is a successful HR transformation in 2023?

 What is HR transformation?

-HR transformation describes the evolution of the HR function.
-It is the process of seamlessly adapting and integrating service delivery, talent, and technology into HR strategy to create greater business value—by driving both operational excellence and strategic impact.
 For HR leaders, it’s about evolving their own role and the HR function to better align people, strategy, processes, and technology with business goals to deliver more impact for all stakeholders.

 The rise of HR transformation roles